MicrosoftDocs/learn/learn-pr/azure/azure-resource-manager-template-deploy-integrate/includes/1-introduction.md

-﻿"In the previous two modules, you learned how to create ARM templates.
+﻿In the previous two modules, you learned how to create ARM templates.

 - [Deploy consistent infrastructure in Azure by using Azure Resource Manager (ARM) templates](https://docs.microsoft.com/learn/modules/create-azure-resource-manager-template-vs-code/)
 - [Deploy to multiple Azure environments by using ARM templates](https://docs.microsoft.com/learn/modules/modify-azure-resource-manager-template-reuse/)

 In this module, you'll focus on how you deploy templates.
 You'll start with deploying a local template, and then deploy an external template that is staged in GitHub.
 You'll learn how to deploy a template that links to other external templates.
-Finally, you'll learn how to automate template deployment by integrating it with your CI/CD pipeline."
+Finally, you'll learn how to automate template deployment by integrating it with your CI/CD pipeline.

 ## Learning objectives